 We were back at the hotel not even 3 hours later.
 My legs had decided they no longer worked and my knees felt like they would explode.
 As soon as we got back to the room, I fell onto the bed defeated.

 The next day, I was ready.
-We were going to be at Animal Kingdom and I was going to get as much out of it as I possibly could or my name wasn’t Lisa Iacoletti.
+We were going to be at Animal Kingdom and I was going to get as much out of it as I possibly could.
 Below is how I was forced to spend the rest of our trip after that.
-We still managed to have an amazing time, but I definitely will not be doing Disney World while pregnant again.
+We still managed to have an amazing time, but I definitely won’t be doing Disney World while pregnant again.

 If you are planning on going to Disney World while pregnant, here are some tips I learned that will help: